vishipayyallore/speaker-series-2023/On.NETLiveShows/20230710_MinimalApiEFCoreAngular/README.md

 ## What are we doing today?

 > 1. Introduction to .NET Minimal API
+> 1. How to create .NET Minimal API?
+>    - Create a new .NET Minimal API project using `dotnet cli` command
+>    - Create a new .NET Minimal API project using `VS 2022` command
 > 1. Comparision of Service Collections
 >    - Web App Empty | Web API with Uncheck Controllers | Web API with Controllers
 > 1. Comparison of HTTP Request Pipeline